GalaxyRoblox/Policies/docs/moderation.md

 - Toxicity that surpasses what could reasonably be considered a [minor infraction](#toxicity--trolling "Minor - Toxicity / Trolling").
     - Repeated harassment towards another community member, or harassment in DMs.
+    - False accusations of criminal activity such as pedophilia also fall under this policy.

 ### Exploits / Harmless Malicious Intentions